jboss-developer/jboss-eap-quickstarts/bmt/README.md

 On occasion, the application developer requires finer grained control over the lifecycle of JTA transactions and JPA Entity Managers than the defaults provided by the Java EE container.
 This example shows how the developer can override these defaults and take control of aspects of the lifecycle of JPA and transactions.

-This example demonstrates how to manually manage transaction demarcation while accessing JPA entities in Red Hat JBoss Enterprise Application Platform.
+The `bmt` quickstart demonstrates how to manually manage transaction demarcation while accessing JPA entities in Red Hat JBoss Enterprise Application Platform.

 When you run this example, you will be provided with a `Use bean managed Entity Managers` checkbox.
 * If you check the checkbox, it shows the developer responsibilities when injecting an Entity Manager into a managed (stateless) bean.